elliottmotson/boilerplate-flask-login/README.md

 ```
 # Dev README

-If you wish to work with, or maintain this repo, the following documentation explains function calls that are specific to this repository.
+If you wish to work with, or maintain this repository, the following documentation explains function calls that are specific to it.

 ## Logging (logger.py)